particle-iot/docs/src/content/en/shared/examples.md

 You can read them, but your device can't.
 It's like a secret message just for you.

-Every microcontroller program has two essential parts: setup - runs once at the beginning of your program loop - runs continuously over and over
+Every program based on Wiring (programming language used by Arduino, and Particle devices) has two essential parts: setup - runs once at the beginning of your program loop - runs continuously over and over